“Time is of the essence.”

 - said to encourage one to hurry

-- used for emphasizing that something should be done as soon as possible
+- emphasizing something should be done as soon as possible

 This phrase is used in many areas of law in Ontario.
 When it comes to filing a personal injury claim, it refers to the Limitation Period, set out by the Limitations Act of Ontario, that establishes a time limit as to how long you have to file that claim.
 In most cases, that limitation period is 2 years.